 Despite its status as the second-largest city in Iowa, Cedar Rapids is in a bit of a dead zone for casino properties and retail sportsbooks.
 If you want to place a bet in person, you can drive about 40 minutes south to Riverside Casino & Golf Resort or about an hour northwest to the Isle Casino & Hotel in Waterloo.
 Riverside offers betting a Elite Sportsbook, while the Isle has a deal with Caesars.

 For the right combination of drinks, televisions, and atmosphere, you cannot do better in the Quad Cities than Public House Davenport.
 The UK-inspired pub has great beverage selections, plenty of things to play and do and beers served in Mason jars.

 Davenport must have a solid place to watch the UFC, given the area’s history and impact on mixed martial arts.
 One of the earliest and most important MMA gyms, Miletich Fighting Systems, is in nearby Bettendorf.

 You can also place wagers at the Isle Casino Bettendorf’s sportsbook.
-The nearby casino is affiliated with top sportsbook provider William Hill.
+The nearby casino is affiliated with top sportsbook provider Caesars.